COR 110 Burkholder: Step 2: Identify Sources of Information

 The Library Catalog can be searched using our discovery tool, which we call "Saints Search."
 Saints Search allows you to search most of the library's physical and electronic holdings; holdings are items the library owns.

 The "Saints Search" box is accessible from the library homepage.
-You can see it below as well.

 What you are not able to search with Saints Search is: the Archives collection; some of our Special Collections; and, technology available for check-out (e.g. headphones, iPads, etc.).